Runalyze/Runalyze/README.md

 We recommend creating a backup before refactoring your data.

 To refactor your data, you first have to apply all changes from `update-v1.5-to-v2.0.sql`.
-Afterwards you can copy your data with the script `refactor-db.php`.
+Afterwards you can copy your data to new tables with `refactor-db.php`.
-Change the settings within the file and run it via cli or browser.
+Change settings within the file and run it via cli or browser.
-In addition you can use `build/global.cleanup.php` in a similar way to run a cleanup for all accounts at once.
+In addition you can use `build/global.cleanup.php` similarly to run a cleanup for all accounts at once.

 Release details for v2.0alpha on [runalyze.de](http://runalyze.de/allgemein/runalyze-v2-0alpha/).
 Release details for v2.0beta on [runalyze.de](http://runalyze.de/allgemein/runalyze-v2-0beta/).